AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

-Alex:
-- Ctrl+F "TODO" and do as much as possible of your part then remove this last.
 - Replace fixture_utils with architecture_utils or similar?
-- Refactor and docstring all your functions.

-**We'll Reference as much as possible**
+- Change UnPhone to unPhone?

 ---